 Increasing our impact

-We've also recently posted to the Land Portal:
+We've also published several articles on the Land Portal:

 Read our resolution calling for corruption-free land governance worldwide, which was unanimously adopted by more than 110 Transparency International chapters in Panama City, November 2016.